Managing TMJ Disorders

-If TMJ problems are caused by trauma, an injury, or you suddenly cannot open your jaw fully (especially after waking up), then you should schedule an evaluation as soon as possible.
-There is likely damage that will continue to get much worse if allowed to continue, but can be reversed if treated early enough.
+You should seek treatment if TMJ problems are caused by trauma, an injury, or you suddenly cannot open your jaw fully (especially after waking up).
+Schedule an evaluation as soon as possible.
+There is likely damage that will continue to get much worse, but we can reverse it if treated early enough.